-Screen student's academic progress using multiple sources Collect teacher and parent input

-3. Conduct the Gifted

-3. Conduct the Gifted

-Multidisciplinary Evaluation 4.
-Compile a Gifted Written Report

-5. Convene a Gifted Individual Education program team meeting to determine whether the student is gifted: and

-6. Develop a Gifted Individual Education program if the student is a gifted student.
+- 1. Screen student's academic progress using multiple sources - 2.
+Collect teacher and parent input - 3.
+Conduct the Gifted Multidisciplinary Evaluation - 4.
+Compile a Gifted Written Report - 5.
+Convene a Gifted Individual Education program team meeting to determine whether the student is gifted: and - 6.
+Develop a Gifted Individual Education program if the student is a gifted student.

-For students who are gifted and eligible for Special Education, it is not necessary for school districts to conduct separate screenings and evaluations, develop separate IEPs or use separate procedural safeguards processes to provide for a student's needs as both a gifted and eligible student.
+For students who are gifted and eligible for Special Education, it is not necessary for school districts to conduct separate screenings and evaluations, develop separate IEPs or use separate procedural safeguards processes to provide for a student's needs as both a gifted and eligible student